Marguerite Barankitse: Maison Shalom in Burundi

 In the autumn of 1993, after the assassination of Melchior Ndadaye, the first democratically elected president of Burundi (a Hutu), the Burundian civil war began with massacres taking place throughout the country.
 In the province of Ruyigi, disaster struck on 24 October.
 To exact vengeance for the killing of members of their ethnic group, the Tutsi hunted the town's Hutus, who were hiding in diocese buildings.
-Barankitse, a Tutsi, was also there, and she tried to reason with the group of Tutsi to not to use violence.
+Barankitse, a Tutsi, was also there, and she tried to reason with the group of Tutsi not to use violence.
 However, her efforts were in vain: They decided to tie her to a chair and forced her to watch the killing of 72 of her friends.

 A few hours after the massacre, the children of the victims started to come out of their hiding places.
 That day, Barankitse says, she realized that her mission would be to fight the violence ravaging her country by giving those children, and the 20,000 who would follow, an alternative to hate.
 Amid the prevailing disaster, the news spread rapidly about the "crazy woman of Ruyigi" who dared to take in all of the orphans who came to her, never refusing anyone.
 Twa, Hutu, Tutsi: Barankitse made no distinction.

 Barankitse initially gathered the 25 orphaned children of the Ruyigi massacre.
 With the help of European and Burundian friends, she organized a network that provided care for a growing number of children.
 In May 1994, the Roman Catholic bishop of Ruyigi, Bishop Joseph Nduhirubusa agreed to transform a former school into a children's shelter called 'Maison Shalom'.
 It was named so named by the children, in memory of a song heard on the radio at the time, and because the word "peace" in Kirundi had been instrumentalized and defiled by the slaughterers on both sides of the conflict.